MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/using-microsoft-dynamics-utilities.md

 Use [!INCLUDE[gputilities](../includes/gputilities.md)] to prepare Dynamics GP for use.
 Complete this procedure when you install Dynamics GP for the first time.
 You need to do this only once.

 With this procedure, you’ll select the Basic option in the Installation Options window to use default settings for the system database, account framework, and system password.
-For more information about the Basic option, see Installation options in [!INCLUDE[gputilities](../includes/gputilities.md)] on page 36.
+For more information about the Basic option, see the **Installation options** section.

-Before you use [!INCLUDE[gputilities](../includes/gputilities.md)], check for and install the most current update for Dynamics GP 2018.
-See [CustomerSource] (<https://mbs.microsoft.com/customersource>) for the latest update information.
+Before you use [!INCLUDE[gputilities](../includes/gputilities.md)], check for and install the most current update for Dynamics GP.
+See [CustomerSource] (https://mbs.microsoft.com/customersource) for the latest update information.
 After installing the update, start [!INCLUDE[gputilities](../includes/gputilities.md)].

 To prepare Dynamics GP for use with default settings: